PennyLaneAI/pennylane/doc/development/guide/pullrequests.rst

 Stuck?
 You can make a "Work in Progress" PR with ``[WIP]`` in the title or with the "WIP" label.
 That way, we can see your work and give feedback early.

-Please note that our review process can take some time and require a bit of back and forth, but hopefully, we all learn something along the way.
+Please note that our review process can take some time and require a bit of back and forth.
+We try and enforce a high level of detail in reviews to reduce future bugs and prevent technical debt from accruing.
+You can speed the review process by keeping pull requests small and fully explaining decisions in the pull request introduction.